 In this second-year Greek course, we will translate one or more of the dialogues of Plato.
 The class will complete a thorough review of Greek grammar and syntax, expand into more advanced structures of the language, and increase vocabulary.
 We will also discuss Plato's philosophy and philosophical language, the problems of translation, and the intellectual atmosphere of the fifth century BCE.
 Prerequisite: GREK 102 or equivalent.
-Offered Term 1.
-(LAN: if taken with second 200-level GREK course; PRE)
+Not offered in 2024-25.
+(WL, LAN: if taken with second 200-level GREK course; PRE)

-GREK 220: HOMER (4) Franko
+GREK 220: HOMER (4) Salowey

-This second-year Greek course will translate selections from the lliad and/or Odyssey.
+This second-year Greek course will translate selections from the Iliad and/or Odyssey.
 The class will learn the dialect, rhetorical devices, and meter of Homer's epic poems.
 Additional readings of Homer's epics in English translation will provide fodder for discussions on epic form and style, heroic values, religion and divinity in the Homeric world, and Greek mythology.
 Prerequisite: GREK 102 or equivalent.
-Not offered in 2033-23.
-(LAN: if taken with second 200-level GREK course; PRE)
+Not offered in 2024-25.
+(WL, LAN: if taken with second 200-level GREK course; PRE)